sbonds/mkdocs-simple-demo/README.md

 ### [.travis.yml](.travis.yml)

 The `GITHUB_TOKEN` variable needs to be defined in the Travis CI GUI as an environment variable for this repository.

+## Output

+The rendered markdown pages are found at [Simple public demo for mkdocs](https://sbonds.github.io/mkdocs-simple-demo/)